-Medi-Share is partnered with a preferred provider organization known as PHCS, and members are encouraged to seek care from providers within the PHCS network.
+Medi-Share is partnered with a preferred provider organization known as Private Healthcare Systems (PHCS), and members are encouraged to find care through providers within the PHCS network.
 However, you can choose treatment with an out-of-network doctor.
-However, if you do so, a penalty may be applied for going out of network.
+If you do so, a penalty may be applied for going out of network.

-When receiving medical care such as a doctor visit, you provide your Medi-Share card in order to pay your provider fee, and the provider will then bill Medi-Share.
+When receiving medical care such as a doctor visit, you provide your Medi-Share card to pay your provider fee, and the provider will then bill Medi-Share.

 The medical bill will be processed and discounted, and then your doctor will bill you for the amount you owe.
 Once the amount you pay meets your AHP for the year, your eligible medical bills will be approved for sharing.

-Here a few of the medical expenses that are eligible for sharing with Medi-share.
+Here are a few of the medical expenses that are eligible for cost-sharing with Medi-Share.

 - Medi-share offers free telehealth access at no cost.

-- Prescriptions: Members get up to 6 months of FDA-approved prescription drugs per eligible treatment
+- Members get up to 6 months of FDA-approved prescription drugs per eligible treatment.

-- Hospitalizations: Members must pay a $35 provider fee per hospital visit that does not count towards your AHP.
+- Hospitalizations: Members must pay a $35 provider fee per hospital visit that does not count towards their AHP.

 - Adoption costs: For members who meet certain criteria, up to two adoption events can be shared per household.